 Despite calls for America's colleges to slow down tuition increases, the cost of post-secondary education continues to rise.
-Published tuition and fees at private schools rose by 3.3 percent in 2018-19 over the year prior, and while average annual tuition is $35,830 (not adjusted for inflation), many schools charge far more than that, according to a report by The College Board.
+Published tuition and fees at private schools rose by three percent in 2018-19 over the previous year to an average annual tuition of US$35,676, according to US News & World Report.
+But many schools charge far more than that, according to a report by The College Board.

 Tap into lines of credit

-One popular option for paying tuition is borrowing against established equity lines, including home equity lines of credit (HELOCs) and security based lines of credit.
-Both allow families to borrow cash at a typically lower interest rate, which they can then use to make tuition payments.
-But it should be noted, lines of credit should only be considered after exploring other financing options.
+One popular option for paying tuition is borrowing against established equity lines, including home equity lines of credit (HELOCs) and securities-based lines of credit.
+Both allow families to borrow cash to make tuition payments at a typically lower interest rate than a traditional loan.

 Apply for traditional loans

-Just because there is family wealth, doesn't mean a child doesn't qualify for any loan assistance.
-Interest rates are higher on private student loans than on lines of credit, but it is another option, says Paul DeLauro, senior vice president and manager of wealth planning for City National Bank.
+Just because there is family wealth, that doesn't mean a child doesn't qualify for any loan assistance.
+Interest rates are higher on private student loans than on lines of credit, but they are another option, says Paul DeLauro, senior vice president and manager of wealth planning for City National Bank.

-It's also a good idea to develop a family philosophy around college tuition, says Angie O'Leary, head of wealth planning at RBC Wealth Management-U.S., especially for high net-worth individuals.
+It's also a good idea to develop a family philosophy around college tuition, says Angie O'Leary, head of wealth planning at RBC Wealth Management-U.S., especially for high- net-worth individuals.
 Decide on who's paying — are the parents covering everything?
-Or should the children contribute too, necessitating they work while pursuing their higher-education period?
+Or should the children contribute too, necessitating they work while pursuing their education?